 For these reasons, my recommendation is that you get lithium batteries.
 In order to save you the long reading of the article, you will find the right batteries for Eve Thermo and tado thermostats here, whereby I chose the cheap and well-rated variant with EBL:

-A battery charger is not required for the lithium batteries, as they can be charged with a micro USB cable on a standard USB power supply unit.
-With the supplied charging cable, you can charge all 4 batteries at the same time on a USB-A port.
-The charging time is approx. Two hours.
+You don't need a battery charger for the lithium batteries, since they are equipped with a Micro-USBcable can be charged using a standard USB power pack.
+With the supplied charging cable, you can charge all 4 batteries at the same time using a USB-A port.
+The charging time is about two hours.

 If you are still interested in the background of my battery selection and a few technical information about lithium and NiZn batteries, you can now read on.

 Lithium batteries are good, but they have one disadvantage: they deliver a constant 1,5 V. The cell voltage of 3,7 V drops slightly.
 And the battery suddenly switches from 1,5 V to 0 V. The thermostat cannot tell whether the battery is empty.
 And overnight the thermostat switches off in the last position - if you are unlucky, it is just at 0%.
 Or 100%.

 The problem is actually also with the NiZn batteries, because they are reported quite abruptly as empty and stop working.
 The disadvantage is that the NiZn batteries are then deeply discharged and often break.
 This no longer happens with lithium batteries.

 Update 03.02.2021/2/2019: tado VXNUMX from XNUMX will recognize batteries

 In the support area of tado I was just able to read that the newer devices (V2, which will be on sale from 2019) also recognize NiMH batteries from eneloop and adjust the battery warning accordingly.
 Here is the note from the side: